-The Columbus Arts Festival returns to the downtown riverfront June 9-11, bringing three days of art, live music, theater and dance, fashion and film, local food and drink, and hands-on activities for everyone young and old.
-Here are nine reasons to visit the Festival this year!
+The Columbus Arts Festival returns to the downtown riverfront June 6-8, bringing three days of art, live music, theater and dance, fashion, local food and drink, and hands-on activities for everyone.
+Here are eight reasons to visit the festival this year!

-Browse through hundreds of artists’ work, lined up along the riverfront and over the Main and Rich Street bridges, featuring painting to photography, sculpture to jewelry, ceramics to woodworking, and much more.
-Artists come from across the country for the Festival, and more than 40 artists come directly from Ohio.
+Browse through hundreds of artists’ work, lined up along the riverfront and over the Main and Rich Street bridges, featuring painting to photography, sculpture to jewelry, ceramics to wood-working, and much more.
+Artists come from across the country for the Festival, and more than 70 artists come directly from Ohio.

 A band performing on stage at Columbus Arts Festival